Who we are

 Bob is a general paediatrician and the director of strategy, research and innovation at Imperial College Healthcare NHS Trust.
 Bob has a strong interest in individual and systems learning and improvement, behavioural insights work and leadership development.

-Rianne is programme coordinator for CC4C.
-Her role focuses on developing the Child Health GP Hubs and managing the national CC4C network.
+Dacia is the integrated care coordinator for CC4C.
+Her role focuses on developing the Child Health GP Hubs, managing the national CC4C network and project managing our improvement projects.

 Phoebe is CC4C’s patient engagement lead, working closely with local families, citizens and community groups.
 Phoebe co-produces resources with and for local families, including Q&A webinars, to support child health.